-- 16. As UKPHR's revalidation policy sets out, the mandatory elements of UKPHR's revalidation scheme as follows: - 1.
-Appraisal proportionate in terms of the level of risk that is being addressed and the regulatory burden imposed
+As UKPHR's revalidation policy sets out, the mandatory elements of UKPHR's 16. revalidation scheme as follows:

+- 1. Appraisal

-2. Personal Development Planning
+- 2. Personal Development Planning

 - 3. Health and Conduct Declaration

 - 4. Professional Indemnity

-- 5. Continuing Professional Development
+- Continuing Professional Development

 - 6. Evidence of Quality of Service

 - 7. Confirmation of Compliance